 Elmwood Park is a residential neighborhood in the heart of downtown Columbia, South Carolina.
 It contains one of the largest collections of homes built during the early 1900's that are still remaining in the capital city.
+Located in the heart of Columbia, South Carolina, Elmwood Park combines charm with the convenience and excitement of downtown living.
+The neighborhood retains its feeling of life from Columbia's past.
+Streets are lined with century old trees that visitors and neighbors enjoy while strolling by beautifully restored homes and gardens.

 Originally the site of the Old State Fair Grounds until 1903, the area was on the northern border of the original four square miles of the City of Columbia.
 The land from Park Street, west to Wayne Street was used for the fair fair grounds and a race track and was owned by W.A.
 Clark, Charles Logan and the South Carolina Mechanical and Agricultural Society.